tcw/xml-sax/README.md

 #Description

 A Clojure distillation of the java xml sax parser library.
-The main goal of this library is to simplifying xml sax parsing.
+The main goal of this library is to simplify xml sax parsing.
 The library provides an element matcher for easy selection of elements.

 This library is in alpha state!